PurdueRM/PurdueRM-Wiki/docs/algorithm/getting_started.md

 ## Git
 Git is an distributed version control system.
 Trough out the season, you will collaborate with many others while writing code.
 Git will allow us to revert our code back to previous changes and enabling multiple people to work on the same repository.

+Knowing the basics of Git (commit, push, pull) is mandatory given it's importance.

 - [Pro Git Book](https://git-scm.com/book/en/v2)